pavitkalra1/advanced-js/README.md

 # advanced-js

-# This repo contains files and important topics of Advanced-Javascript.
+# This repo contains files of all the  important topics of Advanced-Javascript.